 Exterior renovation in El Dorado Hills

-El Dorado Hills is one of the most affluent communities in the Sierra foothills — gated executive enclaves, the large Serrano and Blackstone master-planned areas, and custom homes on oak-and-grassland lots.
-It reads as manicured suburbia, which leads some homeowners to underestimate a genuine truth about the area: it sits firmly in foothill wildfire country, and many of its most desirable lots back directly to open space.
-Here the exterior-renovation expectation is both high-end finish quality and serious fire performance, at the same time.
+El Dorado Hills is one of the most affluent communities in the Sierra foothills, built around the Serrano and Blackstone master-planned areas, gated executive enclaves off Bass Lake Road and Green Valley Road, and custom homes on oak-and-grassland lots near the El Dorado Hills Town Center.
+It reads as manicured suburbia, which leads many homeowners to underestimate a real fact about the area: it sits firmly in foothill wildfire country, and many of the most desirable parcels back directly to open space and the slopes toward Folsom Lake.
+Here the exterior-renovation expectation is high-end finish quality and serious fire performance at the same time.

 Considering an exterior project in El Dorado Hills?